 Playhouse Village is home to numerous public art installations, adding to the cultural richness of Pasadena's premier arts district.
-In this selfguided tour, we hope you'll learn more about the many pieces and discover new parts of our beautiful neighborhood.
+In this self-guided tour, we hope you'll learn more about the many pieces and discover new parts of our beautiful neighborhood.

-Let's start from the center of Playhouse Village at the courtyard of Vroman's Bookstore off of Colorado Blvd between El Molino Ave and Oak Knoll.
+Let's start from the center of Playhouse Village at the courtyard of Vroman's Bookstore between El Molino Ave and Oak Knoll.
 Within this tree-covered hideaway from the bustling Colorado Blvd are two mosaic installations.